California Uber X Driver Misclassification Lawyers

 Misclassifying workers as independent contractors can carry steep fines and penalties under federal and California labor laws.

 Contact Our Uber X Driver Misclassification Lawyers

 If you have been incorrectly classified as an independent contractor while working as an Uber X driver, you may have a legal claim and may be entitled to compensation.
 Our Uber X Driver Misclassification Lawyers can help you determine if you may be entitled to file an individual lawsuit or join an Uber class action lawsuit in order to recover reimbursement of expenses, unpaid wages and tips, and other benefits.

-Contact Phillips Dayes Law Firm PC today to schedule a consultation.
+Contact Phillips Law Group to schedule a consultation.